 Direct selling is the essence of free enterprise.
-Thousands of direct selling companies have sprouted during the last few decades.
+Thousands of direct selling companies offering the best seo services have sprouted during the last few decades.
 Sadly, many are no longer in business.
 I have been entrenched in the direct selling industry for over twenty five years and have seen hundreds of companies come and go.
 As the years have passed, I have discovered patterns of success and tragic mistakes that weaken direct selling businesses often to the point of failure.
 While there are many reasons for failure, it is my hope that by understanding ten of the more common mistakes, an aspiring direct selling business owner might have a better chance at success than those that failed to see the picture clearly.
 These ten common mistakes include:

 - Inadequate planning

 - Lack of a good field training system